 Also see our article about disclosing criminal history on Nevada job applications.

-It is an investigation of someone's criminal history.
+It is an investigation of someone's consumer and criminal history.
 People applying for jobs, housing, or licenses may have to get background checks.

 The people or companies requesting a background check may perform it themselves.
 Or they can rely on third-party reporting agencies.
 Examples include: